V model (Forsberg & Mooz, 1991)

 - write test before writing the tested code

-- without the called unit the test fill fail
+- without the called unit the test will fail

 - the called function does not exist